4.7 out of 5 (963 experiences)

 Also known as

 Lucky Plant, Jade Plant, Crassula argentea, ET Finger and Crassula 'Lemon + Lime'

 How to care for Jade

 Jade needs 0.5 cups of water every 12 when it doesn’t get direct sunlight and is potted in a 5" pot.

 Use our water calculator to personalize watering recommendations to your environment or download Greg for more advanced recommendations for all of your plants.

 Jade love being close to bright, sunny windows 😎.

 Place it less than 1ft from a south-facing window to maximize the potential for growth.

 Jade does not tolerate low-light 🚫.

-Select your city to see how the current weather in your area affects the placement of Jade in your home 🏡.
+Select your region to see how the current weather in your area affects the placement of Jade in your home 🏡.